Isralechee/Error-HRESULT-0x80073CFF-Claude-MSIX-Fix/README.md

 ---

-## ðŸ”§ Alternative: Automated Installation Script
+## Alternative: Automated Installation Script

 Use the provided script in the \scripts\ folder: